 Community Broadband Toolkit

-SNG’s Community Broadband Toolkit is designed to help communities establish, or improve broadband networks and services for the benefit of their users and their municipality as a whole.
-It builds upon previous research studies and takes lesson learned from municipal broadband projects conducted across North America.
+SNG’s Community Broadband Toolkit is designed to help communities establish, or improve digital infrastructure and broadband services for the benefit of their residents, businesses, and municipality.
+The Toolkit builds upon SNG’s research studies and takes lesson learned from successful broadband projects conducted across North America.

-Consisting of a set of guides, templates and tools, the Community Broadband Toolkit 2.0 expands on our original toolkit developed in 2008.
-While many of the original elements have been retained and updated, there is now a strategic focus on how broadband investments can be an economic enabler for your municipality.
+Consisting of a set of guides, templates and tools, the Community Broadband Toolkit 2.0 expands on SNG’s original toolkit developed in 2008.
+While many of the original elements have been retained and updated, there is now a strategic focus on how broadband investments can be an economic enabler for your community or region.
 Toolkit 2.0 also expands the range of potential solutions for addressing broadband needs, recognizing that municipalities – large and small – are faced with a variety of different circumstances.

 SNG’s Community Broadband Toolkit is structured to support a process from start to end, with guidance, research, and tools to assist along the way.